Boughten52/D7024E-Group-3/README.md

 ```
 sudo docker image rm kadlab
 ```
-If there containers running that need to be updated with the latest image, run:
+If there are containers in the stack that need to be updated with the latest image, run:
 ```
 sudo docker service update --image kadlab:latest STACKNAME_kademliaNodes
 ```